MicrosoftDocs/azure-docs/articles/storage/blobs/storage-quickstart-blobs-go.md

 Next, we walk through the sample code so that you can understand how it works.

 ### Create ContainerURL and BlobURL objects
 The first thing to do is to create the references to the ContainerURL and BlobURL objects used to access and manage Blob storage.
-These objects offer low-level APIs such as Create, PutBlob, and GetBlob to issue REST APIs.
+These objects offer low-level APIs such as Create, Upload, and Download to issue REST APIs.

 * Use [**SharedKeyCredential**](https://godoc.org/github.com/Azure/azure-storage-blob-go/azblob#SharedKeyCredential) struct to store your credentials.